lagoshny/ngx-hateoas-client/projects/ngx-hateoas-client/README.md

 The library has built-in `HateoasResourceService`.
 It is a simple service with methods to get/create/update/delete resources.

-To use it injecting `HateoasResourceService` to a component or a service class and set the resource type to a generic param.
+To use it inject `HateoasResourceService` to a component or a service class after that you can perform resource requests by passing the resource name.

 ```ts
 @Component({